 When it comes to dropshipping, you have to factor in shipping costs to your profit.
-In many cases, because the items you’re selling are travelling internationally and shipping times can be upwards of two weeks.
+In many cases, because the items you’re selling are traveling internationally and shipping times can be upwards of two weeks.

 Many will accept long shipping times if they believe they’re getting a good deal on the price.

-For that reason, many retailers add the shipping cost to their product and offer “free” shipping.
+For that reason, many retailers add the shipping cost to their products and offer “free” shipping.
 As you can imagine, the shipping isn’t actually free, you’ve just incorporated it into the price of the product.